-Avoid Foreign Currency Transaction Fees on ATM and Credit Card Transactions
+Avoid Foreign Currency Exchange Fees on ATM and Credit Card Transactions

 You can find out these fees on most bank websites.
 You can also find these fees after you’ve made your first ATM withdrawal or credit card charge by comparing the interbank rate for the transaction with the amount of money withdrawn from your account.
-(There is a sample of this process later in this course).
+(There is a sample of this process in a later post).

 Once you have determined the fee, plan your withdrawals so that you minimize the fees.
 In other words, if the bank charges a $5 fee for each ATM withdrawal, take out the most maximum withdrawals possible in one transaction so that you don’t have to pay $5 each for a bunch of small withdrawals.

-Sometimes banks will disclose their foreign conversion fees at the time that you make your ATM withdrawals and credit card purchases, particularly in Europe.
-Usually in this case, the fee is three percent.
+Sometimes banks will disclose their foreign conversion fees when you make your ATM withdrawals and credit card purchases, particularly in Europe.
+Usually, in this case, the fee is three percent.
 You may want to consider these fees if your credit card or ATM card charges a foreign conversion fee.
 (As you will see later, there are many ways to avoid these foreign transaction fees).

-Sometimes you can even avoid ATM foreign exchange fees altogether by using a ATM at a bank that is associated with the network of your home bank.
+Sometimes you can even avoid ATM foreign exchange fees altogether by using an ATM at a bank associated with your home bank’s network.
 (For example, there are no fees for withdrawals at Barclays Bank in the United Kingdom if you have a Bank of America ATM).
 You can find out which overseas banks are associated with your bank by checking your home bank’s website.

 In addition to the foreign exchange fee, you will often pay a fee for withdrawing money from the ATM in the country you are visiting.
-Usually, this fee is the equivalent in the local currency of around $2-4 per transaction.
+Usually, this fee is equivalent to around $2-4 per transaction in the local currency.
 Some ATMs will charge more.
 The ATM will indicate the fee when you make the transaction.

 It is not that easy to find bank accounts that do not charge a foreign exchange fee for ATM withdrawals.
 Schwab, and a few other financial institutions in the USA and Canada, offer accounts that rebate international ATM fees.
-Usually to be eligible for these accounts you must maintain a high account balance (usually around $25,000).
-When I tried to sign up for a Schwab account in 2013, they also required that I spend more than half the year in the US.
+Usually, to be eligible for these accounts, you must maintain a high account balance (usually around $25,000).
+When I tried to sign up for a Schwab account in 2013, they required spending more than half the year in the US.

 If you plan to do a lot of traveling, these bank accounts can be a godsend.
 Check out this post from the Points Guy for details.
 (Keep in mind, however, that you may still pay an ATM fee to the overseas bank).